 On a side note, since Chase has been eating so many fruits and vegetables lately, naturally he’s been having increasing amounts of gas.
 He thinks this is great – at any time, he can walk up to mom and say, “I have a present for you” and make a loud toot, which invariably sends him off laughing hysterically.
-When Barbara’s around, she gets a kick out of his new “talent” too – they’re both at an age where this is just great humor.
+When [Chase’s sister is] around, she gets a kick out of his new “talent” too – they’re both at an age where this is just great humor.

 Overall, he continues to be in great spirits, but certainly has his ups and downs.
 This is understandable, particularly since his doses of ANP are really getting up there – he’s now at 220 ml x 6 doses per day of #1 and 35 mll per dose on #2.
 That adds up to a lot of extra fluid pumping through his system, in addition to the average of 5-6 tall bottles of water that he drinks per day (2-3 during the night).
 We’ve got him set up with a urinal in his room, which makes things much easier and we’re investigating an easy to use catheter so he won’t even have to get up.

 After corresponding via e-mail for the past couple of months, yesterday we were finally able to meet Dr. Prasanta Banerji, who is widely recognized as the leading Homeopath in India.
-Thanks again to TMW, we were able to fly in and out of Kansas City to meet Dr. Banerji during a visit on his 5 stop tour of leading US cancer research centers to report on the latest results of his remedies.
+[W]e were able to fly in and out of Kansas City to meet Dr. Banerji during a visit on his 5 stop tour of leading US cancer research centers to report on the latest results of his remedies.
 He examined Chase, reviewed his recent blood tests, MRI results, etc. and is very confident that his homeopathic remedy will be successful in eradicating this tumor.

-Through the holdiay’s, Chase seems to slip, bit by bit, while the parents fuss over his nutrition.
+Through the holidays, Chase seems to slip, bit by bit, while the parents fuss over his nutrition.
 He develops some sort of stomach condition, but I don’t see any record of them taking him to the hospital at all until the end of January:

 We were fortunate to be able to meet with the Radiologist right away and get his impressions.
 Unfortunately, the tumor was somewhat larger, which is quite concerning and obviously the reason for the increased neurological symptoms; however, there was a very significant change in its characteristics.
 We had been told after the previous scans that there seemed to be some necrosis (accumulation of dead tissue) but this time it was extremely obvious – there were two quite large “blisters” or pockets of fluid inside the tumor.
 The Radiologist described these as pretty clearly necrosis, but wasn’t sure this would be good news, since he’s not familiar with the results to expect from anti-neoplastons and the other treatments that we’re doing.

 We got the feedback from the Burzynski Clinic today, after they reviewed the CD of the MRI as well.
 Dr. Burzynski was gracious enough to give us a direct consultation to discuss his impressions.
 He seems to think this is very likely good news – indicating that the tumor is starting to break down and typically the next step would be that the liquid in the blisters would dry up and eventually collapse or shrink.
 However, there were some areas of enhancement in the scans around these blisters which could also be an indication of higher grade activity (i.e. malignancy).
 If this is the case, we would need to stop antineoplastons right away and quickly develop an alternative plan (such as radiation or immunotherapy targeting this cell type).
 Alternatively, this enhancement could just be confirmation of the blood supply being cut off to these areas of the tumor which would be great news. (emphasis added)

 All indications are that this tumor is indeed breaking down; however, until it actually shrinks, the pressure that is building-up is extremely concerning since it is affecting Chase’s vitals.
-This is essentially the “healing crisis” – the tumor is breaking down at a rate faster than his body can resorb the fluid or byproduct of the dead tumor. (emphasis added)
+This is essentially the “healing crisis” – the tumor is breaking down at a rate faster than his body can resorb the fluid or byproduct of the dead tumor.

 The family seems intent on bringing Chase home as soon as possible, and this starts to lead to problems with the hospital and ICU staff, who see it as dangerous: